danawoodman/systemservice/README.md

-# system_service
+# systemservice

-A cross-platform system service manager written in Go
+> A cross-platform system service manager written in Go